In 2015, we were awarded an LSTA grant to improve service to people with disabilities.

-We’ve also added two new computers.
+We’ve also added two computers.
 One has Kurzweil 1000, the award-winning text to speech software that makes printed or electronic text readily available to people who are blind or visually impaired.
 Whether you’re surfing the net, or using the attached scanner to access books, magazine or other printed documents, Kurzweil software combines accessibility, communication and productivity tools to ease and enhance your reading, writing and learning experience.

 A second computer will have ZoomText Fusion, a magnifier which brings a variety of size, contrast, brightness, and color settings to the computer screen.
 Like iSee, you will be able to adjust the settings so they’re right for you.
-In addition, ZoomText includes a screen reader, and a large-print keyboard with shortcuts to ZoomText’s many features.
+In addition, ZoomText includes a screen reader, and a large-print keyboard with shortcuts to ZoomText’s many features

 PockeTalker Ultra personal amplifier